-How Many Words Do Eskimos Really Have for Snow?
+How Many Words Do "Eskimos" Really Have for Snow?

-Martin suggests that we instead ask how many roots Eskimos have for snow.
-In the case of West Greenlandic, the answer is two: qanik (snow in the air), and aput (snow on the ground).
-From these we can get derived words like qanipalaat (feathery clumps of falling snow) and apusiniq (snowdrift).
-There are also terms for snow that use different roots (for "covering," "floating" or other things snow does), but Pullum's essay notes a problem with the notion of counting words with other roots as "snow words": Do we count an Inuit word that can mean "snow for igloo making" as a snow word if it also just means building materials in general?
-To use another example, is "pack" a snow word in English, or a just a general term for tightly smushing things?
+Martin suggests that we instead ask how many roots “Eskimos” have for snow.
+In the case of West Greenlandic, the answer is two: qanik ("snow in the air"), and aput ("snow on the ground").
+From these we can derive words like qanipalaat ("feathery clumps of falling snow") and apusiniq ("snowdrift").
+There are also terms for snow that use different roots (for covering, floating, or other things snow does), but Pullum's essay notes a problem with the notion of counting words with other roots as "snow words": Do we count an Inuktitut word that can mean "snow for igloo making" as a snow word if it also just means building materials in general?
+To use another example, is "pack" a snow word in English, or just a general term for tightly squishing things together?
 In any case, there may be just as many snow words in English (sleet, slush, flurry, avalanche, etc.) as in "Eskimo" languages.

 A Whole Heck of a Lot of “Eskimo” Words for Snow